 4: Recommender Discrimination Systems

-What these systems tend to work out, of course, is how the sort of content which best captures our attention (and this is essential: within the contexts they are tasked with “optimising”) tends to be strongly emotively charged — I’m talking “fight, flight, or freeze”-type stuff.
-And so these systems can (and often do) become adept at surfacing content in our feeds which prompt us to feel angry, or happy, or sad, or any number of more (and less) nuanced emotions.
-They also show an exceptional knack for doing so just as our own, individual attention threatens to wane; they’ve bought themselves another scroll, and possibly another after that.
+What these systems tend to work out, of course, is how the content which best captures our attention — and this is essential: within the contexts they have been tasked with “optimising” — tends to be strongly emotively charged.
+“Fight, flight, or freeze”-type stuff.
+And so these systems can, and often do, become adept at surfacing content that prompts us to feel angry, or sad, or happy, or any number of more (and less) nuanced emotions.
+They also show an exceptional knack for doing so just as our own, individual attention threatens to wane.
+In doing so, the algorithm succeeds in winning one more engagement, one more tap or swipe, and possibly another one after that.
 In these respects, recommender systems perform superlative work.

-There are, alas, other and peskier dimensions of human psychology for which recommender systems would seem to be proving less helpful.
-They appear to have a tendency to amplify and overweight extremist perspectives and/or other “fringe” views, and to inspire body dysmorphic disorders in children.
-At a population level, they’ve had the general effect of fracturing our civic spaces, corroding our politics, and degrading our mental health.
-Many would consider these to be negative aspects of such a system; something worth looking further into, and perhaps somehow correcting.
-Unfortunately, there is little overlap between this growing body of thought and the profit-driven actions and motives of those publishers I have been mentioning.
+Alas, there are other, peskier dimensions of human psychology with which recommender systems would seem to have proven less helpful.
+They have shown a proclivity for inspiring body dysmorphic disorders in children, and for amplifying and overindexing extremists and other “fringe” perspectives.
+At a population level, their widespread deployment has had the general effect of fracturing our civic spaces, corroding our politics, and degrading our mental health.
+Many would consider these to be negative aspects of such systems; the sort of thing that’s people ought to look into, and perhaps correct somehow.
+Unfortunately, there is little seeming overlap between this growing body of thought and the profit-driven actions and motives of those digital publishers who employ them.

-To our great and well-deserved shame, the same is also true of advertisers — yes, us — who blithely encourage the pervasive and uncritical deployment of such systems, whose workings we do not and cannot even claim to know, in the hopes of accessing an ever-greater supply of potential ad impressions, addressable to the individual mind, with ever-greater accuracy and precision.
+To our great and well-deserved shame, the same must also be said of advertisers — yes, us — who blithely encourage the pervasive and uncritical deployment of such systems, whose workings we do not and cannot even claim to fully know, in the hopes of realising an ever-greater supply of ever-more granular ad inventory, addressable to the individual consumer’s mind, with ever-greater accuracy and precision.

 5: Generative AI-yai-yai

-…Look, you don’t really need me to churn out any more words on the potential impacts of “generative AI” tools on Field X , do you?
-Please, let’s just assume you’d rather that I didn’t, and say only that the advent of large language models (LLMs), deployed at scale, is likely to exacerbate all of the problems I’ve just listed above.
+…Look, you really don’t need me to churn out any more words on the potential impacts of “generative AI” tools on Field X , do you?
+Please, let’s just assume that you’d rather I didn’t, and say only that the advent of large language models (LLMs), deployed at societary scale, is likely to exacerbate all of the problems I’ve just listed above.

-That’s not to say that the technologies themselves are nefarious (Beer would object to such a premise), even if there are compelling arguments that the most popular contemporary systems are.
-What I am suggesting is that among the “first movers”, the most enthusiastic adopters of such technologies, are likely to be those who seek to leverage them towards nefarious ends.
-We must conclude, then, that many of these shall do quite well for themselves.
+That’s not to say that the technologies themselves are nefarious (Beer would surely object to that premise), even if there are compelling arguments that the most popular and visible contemporary AI systems definitely are.
+What I am suggesting is that among the “first movers”, the most enthusiastic adopters of generative AI technologies, will likely be those who seek to leverage them towards nefarious purposes.
+I should imagine that a great many of them shall do quite well for themselves, for a time.

 Variety: the Spice Melange of Life

-While I promise not to make a habit of this, there are some times when any further editorialising only muddles the meaning of one’s source.
-So, in much the same way that I began this post by quoting far too much from Beer’s first lecture, I shall end it by quoting far too much from his second:
+While I promise to try not making a habit of this, there are times when any further editorialising on my part would only serve to muddle the meaning of my source.
+So, in much the same way that this post began with me quoting far too much from Beer’s first lecture, I’d like to end it by quoting far too much from his second.
+Ahem:

 Our culture has had nearly 300 years to understand the problems of Newtonian physics.
 It has had more than half a century to get its grip on relativity theory and the second law of thermodynamics, knowing that it is at any rate possible to make general statements about the physics of the universe.
 Not all of us, I dare say, would care to answer basic questions about these two, although one might have supposed that the culture would have imbibed them by now.
 The observed fact is that the culture takes a long, long time to learn.
 The observed fact also is that individuals are highly resistant to changing the picture of the world that their culture projects to them.